NeurIPS 2023 Call for Competitions

 Standard data science and live competition proposals must both be submitted via CMT at:

 Please carefully follow the provided Latex template when preparing proposals.

 Note that the guidelines and template have been updated from last year.

 To reduce the reviewers’ workload, we will accept only 8 pages submissions.

 REVIEWING AND SELECTION PROCESS

-Protocol of competition: Feasibility of the task chosen, soundness of the evaluation criteria, and clarity and fairness of the competition rules will all be considered.
+- Evaluation Protocol: Feasibility of the task chosen, baseline availability, sufficient data for training and testing algorithms to solve the proposed task, soundness of the evaluation criteria, and clarity and fairness of the competition rules will all be evaluated.

-Logistics: Schedule, plan for attracting competition participants, and experience and diversity of the organizers will all be considered.
-The specific plan for attracting participants of groups under-represented at NeurIPS will be considered.
+- Logistics: The competition schedule, plan for attracting competition participants, and experience and diversity of the organizers will all be considered.
+The specific plan for attracting competition participants, including groups under-represented at NeurIPS, will be important during the review process.

 IMPORTANT DATES (anywhere on earth)

-Competition organizers should propose a timeline for running the competition to ensure that participants have enough time to contribute high-quality entries.
-It is recommended that competitions be completed by the end of October 2020 at the absolute latest.
+Competition organizers should propose a timeline for running the competition to ensure participants have enough time to contribute high-quality entries.
+It is recommended that competitions be completed by the end of October 2023 at the absolute latest.